da422x/HOW/README.md

 Running `grunt test` will run the unit tests with karma.

+## Commit

+Run 'npm run ready "<commit messsage>" to upload your code.
+Look at the package.json file for all scrips included in project.
+Request PR for large commits.

 # Surge hosting for sharing with others

 Go here for info: https://surge.sh/